GW Center for Integrative Medicine is proud to offer Chinese Medicine and acupuncture in the Washington D.C. metropolitan area.

 What is acupuncture?

-There are different schools of acupuncture such as TCM, 5 Elements, Classical Chinese Medicine, Japanese, Korean, and ear and scalp acupuncture, to name a few.
+There are different schools of acupuncture, such as TCM, 5 Elements, Classical Chinese Medicine, Japanese, Korean, and ear and scalp acupuncture, to name a few.
 All are rooted in 2,000+ years old Chinese Medical principles and informed by modern biomedicine.

 Conditions treatable by acupuncture

 Acupuncture is used to treat many health issues.
-There is limited but solid evidence that acupuncture is effective in many health conditions.
-Among the most common conditions are acute and chronic pain, injuries, headaches, arthritis, GI functional disorders, GYN/OB care, infertility, stress-related illness, anxiety and depression, pediatric and geriatric care, chemotherapy-induced nausea, facial paralysis and other types of paralysis, dental pain, and substance dependence.
-Acupuncture is gaining attention as an alternative therapy for pain in the wake of the opioid crisis.
+There is solid evidence that acupuncture is effective in many health conditions.
+Among the most common conditions are acute and chronic pain, injuries, headaches, sleep problems, arthritis, GI functional disorders, GYN/OB care, infertility, stress-related illness, anxiety and depression, pediatric and geriatric care, chemotherapy-induced nausea, facial paralysis and other types of paralysis, EDS and dysautonomia, dental pain, and substance dependence.

 Are there side effects from acupuncture treatment?